RohiniRG/Daily-Coding/README.md

 ## Day 26
 ### Problem Statement: Maximum Occuring Character
 You are given a string s.
 You need to find the missing characters in the string to make a panagram.
-Note: The output characters will be lowercase and lexicographically sorted. https://www.geeksforgeeks.org/missing-characters-make-string-pangram/
+Note: The output characters will be lowercase and lexicographically sorted.<br />
+https://www.geeksforgeeks.org/missing-characters-make-string-pangram/

 **Examples:** <br />